cecid/hermes-docs/docs/source/application.rst

       soapElement.addTextNode(value);
       return soapElement;

 #.
 Attach a payload if necessary.
-The example here uses a purchase order XML as the payload of the AS2 message, so the associated content type is ``application/xml``.
+The following example uses a purchase order XML as the payload of the AS2 message, so the associated content type is ``application/xml``.

    .. note::
-      Only **ONE** payload is allowed in a SOAP request for the AS2 sender web service.
+      Only *one* payload is allowed in the SOAP request for an AS2 message.

    .. code-block:: java